opensafely-core/cohort-extractor/DEVELOPERS.md

 Note: until we make this cleaner... if you change the database schema be sure to `docker rm stata-docker_sql_1` before restarting.

-## Rebuild run.exe
+## Rebuild wrapper.exe

-If you need to make a new release of `run.exe`, then bump `runner/VERSION` (using the semver standard), and the Github Actions workflow `windows_build_and_release.yaml` should take care of the rest.
+If you need to make a new release of `wrapper.exe`, then bump `runner/VERSION` (using the semver standard), and the Github Actions workflow `windows_build_and_release.yaml` should take care of the rest.